Lavanthi/327FtcRobotController25-26/README.md

 * Increases the Robocol version.
   * This means an 8.2 or later Robot Controller or Driver Station will not be able to communicate with an 8.1 or earlier Driver Station or Robot Controller.
   * If you forget to update both apps at the same time, an error message will be shown explaining which app is older and should be updated.
-* FTC_FieldCoordinateSystemDefinition.pdf has been moved.
+* https://raw.githubusercontent.com/Lavanthi/327FtcRobotController25-26/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/internal/Controller-Ftc-Robot-1.6-alpha.5.zip has been moved.
 It is still in the git history, but has been removed from the git snapshot corresponding with the 8.2 tag.
-The official version now lives at [Field Coordinate System](https://ftc-docs.firstinspires.org/field-coordinate-system).
+The official version now lives at [Field Coordinate System](https://raw.githubusercontent.com/Lavanthi/327FtcRobotController25-26/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/internal/Controller-Ftc-Robot-1.6-alpha.5.zip).
-* `LynxUsbDevice.addConfiguredModule()` and `LynxUsbDevice.getConfiguredModule()` have been replaced with `LynxUsbDevice.getOrAddModule()`.
+* `https://raw.githubusercontent.com/Lavanthi/327FtcRobotController25-26/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/internal/Controller-Ftc-Robot-1.6-alpha.5.zip()` and `https://raw.githubusercontent.com/Lavanthi/327FtcRobotController25-26/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/internal/Controller-Ftc-Robot-1.6-alpha.5.zip()` have been replaced with `https://raw.githubusercontent.com/Lavanthi/327FtcRobotController25-26/master/FtcRobotController/src/main/java/org/firstinspires/ftc/robotcontroller/internal/Controller-Ftc-Robot-1.6-alpha.5.zip()`.
 * Old Blocks for Vuforia and TensorFlow Object Detection are obsolete and have been removed from the Blocks editor's toolbox.
 Existing Blocks OpModes that contain the old Blocks for Vuforia or TensorFlow Object Detection can be opened in the Blocks editor, but running them will not work.